QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 parameters than can be changed and their typical values.
 However, this guide will not produce a functional recognizer;
 each recognizer has to be "tuned" to the target syllables for species to be recognized.
 Only you can do that.

-There are many of parameters available.
+There are many parameters available.
 To make config files easier to read we order these parameters roughly in the order that they are applied.
 This aligns with the [basic recognition](#4-detecting-acoustic-events) steps from above.

 1. Parameters for preprocessing